samarthsahu2004/AI_POWERED_CALCULATOR/README.md

 # AI_POWERED_CALCULATOR
 I-PAD MATHS NOTES CLONE
- Tech Stack used : Python, Streamlit and Selenium
+ Tech Stack used : Python, Streamlit and Image

  It is GEMINI FLASH API based AI Calculator that brings your drawing into life It uses your API key and also it uses streamlit